kfieldho/limone-watchapp/README.md

 ## Description

-This is a simple pomodoro timer for Pebble, to notify 25 minutes work finished and after take 5 minutes break.
+A simple pomodoro timer for Pebble, to notify 25 minutes work finished and after take 5 minutes break.

 About Pomodoro, see [The Pomodoro Technique](http://pomodorotechnique.com/).

+Optionally has support to trigger IFTTT Maker channel and show today's tasks in Todoist.

 If you want to record your work or to notify your state working/breaking, Limone watchapp has feature to trigger [IFTTT Maker Channel](https://ifttt.com/maker).